ibrahimenesduran/ITU-BLG102E/assignments/assignment03/README.md

 ## Rules

-* Your source code le has to have the name assignment3.c.
+* Your source code file has to have the name assignment3.c.

 * Your program will be compiled using the following command on a Linux system.
 If it cannot be compiled and linked using this command, it will